simamojtahedi/react-iran-provinces-map/README.md

 The package includes interactive and responsive SVG maps of all 31 provinces, each containing cities with customizable values displayed on hover.
 Additionally, the background color of each city changes based on it's count, creating a visually engaging experience for users.

-You can use [react-iran-map](https://www.npmjs.com/package/react-iran-map) to get each province's name by clicking on Iran map.
+You can use [react-iran-map](https://www.npmjs.com/package/react-iran-map) to create Iran map and get each province's name by clicking on it.

 ## Installation